Volvo V60 review

 The car's soft suspension set-up means there’s a lot of body roll and keen drivers will also be disappointed by the lack of steering feel and both the manual and automatic gearboxes aren't up to the standards of the competition.
 For drivers who just want a comfortable motorway cruiser, however, the V60 could be a great choice.

-The steering needs a fair amount of effort and the Volvo has a large turning circle, while the long brake pedal doesn’t feel as responsive as its rival.
+The steering needs a fair amount of effort and the Volvo has a large turning circle, while the long brake pedal doesn’t feel as responsive as those in its rivals.

 MPG, CO2 and running costs

 For the ultimate V60 when it comes to running costs, the diesel-electric plug-in hybrid V60 is the model to have.
-It gets an incredible 150mpg (claimed by the manufacturer), and it's undoubtedly the most economical car in its class.
-With the incredibly high asking price, however, it definitely won't make sense for the majority of buyers.
-At the other end of the spectrum, the V60 Polestar is only £5,000 more than the Plug-in, but only manages 27.7mpg and has emissions that are nearly five times higher than the hybrid's.
+It gets an incredible 150mpg (at least that’s the figure claimed by the manufacturer), and it's undoubtedly the most economical car in its class.
+With the incredibly high £45k+ asking price, however, it definitely won't make sense for the majority of buyers.
+At the other end of the spectrum the V60 Polestar performance model is £5,000 more than the Plug-in, yet only manages 27.7mpg and has emissions that are nearly five times higher than the hybrid's.

-We think that the 1.6-litre D2 makes the most sense for private buyers, thanks to 65.7mpg economy, CO2 emissions of only 114/gkm and strong residuals.
-Volvo also offers a range of fixed-price servicing deals to keep running costs as low as possible, too.
-If you've got to have a more powerful engine, then the D4 manages to produce emissions of just 99g/km, but packs 181bhp.
+We think that the 2.0-litre diesel D2 makes a lot of sense for company drivers, thanks to 74.3mpg economy, CO2 emissions of only 114g/km - or 76.3mpg and 98g/km if you opt for the Business Edition - and strong residuals.
+If you've got to have a more powerful engine, then the D4 manages to produce emissions of just 104g/km, but also packs 188bhp so it could be the choice for company car drivers in a hurry.

-The Volvo offers plenty of standard kit, with cruise and climate control, DAB radio, Bluetooth and auto wipers all included.
+As for value for money in the showroom, the Volvo offers plenty of standard kit with cruise and climate control, DAB radio, Bluetooth and auto wipers all included.
 Heated front seats are a £300 option, though – surprising on a car with Scandinavian roots.

 Interior, design and technology